Ready to Get Started?

 If you try to keep the lid on negative feelings they're likely to build up a head of steam and explode or leak out in the form of aggression.
 Admitting them is a safe way of letting off steam and avoiding explosions and leaks.
 Openly admitting you're angry with someone is not the same as attacking them.
 In fact it's a way of avoiding attack.
 And it helps you be more true to yourself and give the other person access to what's going on in your mind.

 Assertiveness without empathy is unbalanced, one-sided.
 If all you do is talk about your own feelings, and pay no attention of the other person's, your assertiveness comes across as an attack.
-But when the skills of assertiveness and empathy are combined barriers can come down and relationships heal.
-That's one of the main reasons why this assertiveness training is so powerful.

-Both skills are necessary for building and improving relationships, managing developing teams and team members, engaging in creative problem solving, lateral thinking and constructive dialogue with colleagues about business stragegies, use of resources, getting people to accept solutions to problems, and conflict resolution.
+Both skills are necessary for building and improving relationships, managing developing teams and team members, engaging in creative problem solving, lateral thinking and constructive dialogue with colleagues about business stragegies, use of resources, getting others to accept solutions to problems, and conflict resolution.

 - 1. How you feel (Name the feeling.
 You can use positive feelings, e.g., “I’m very pleased”, “I’m totally satisfied”, or negative ones, e.g., “I’m disappointed”, “I’m not happy”, “I’m extremely concerned”, “I’m alarmed”.)